How to Save for a Car if You’re Just Looking… or Need a New Ride ASAP

 Cut Back on Your Expenses

-Think about wants versus needs, and use that to guide you on what you can forgo as you save up.
+Think about wants versus needs to decide what you can forgo as you save money.
+A few ideas:

 Earn Extra Income